 1. And Now The Screaming Starts!

-This is a rare full-length effort for UK film company Amicus Productions, who usually went in for portmanteau horror films.
+This is a rare full-length effort for UK movie company Amicus Productions, who usually went in for portmanteau horror films.
 There’s much to like about And Now The Screaming Starts, but perhaps there isn’t quite enough plot to fill an hour and a half.

 But there is a great setting, Oakley Court near Bray, which has often appeared in horror films, including The Reptile (1966), The Plague Of The Zombies (1966), and even The Rocky Horror Picture Show (1975).
 It is a magnificently creepy house.
-And there is Peter Cushing, who turns up half-way through and lifts the film to a new level with his intelligent performance.
+And there is Peter Cushing, who turns up half-way through and lifts the movie to a new level with his intelligent performance.

-Before his arrival, the film mainly consists of Stephanie Beacham screaming a lot, which can get wearing, and the whole film feels a little tired.
+Before his arrival, the movie mainly consists of Stephanie Beacham screaming a lot, which can get wearing, and the whole movie feels a little tired.
 Beacham plays a young bride who arrives at her husband’s ancestral home only to start seeing a decapitated head with dripping eye sockets.
 It’s horrible enough to make for some good jumper moments, but the moments in between are slow.
 Still, if you have a fondness for Hammer or Amicus, this fits the bill nicely.
 And Herbert Lom is evilly fun in it, too.

 2. The Baby